BYTESHAUS/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > <mark><b>C++</b> is a language strongly optimized for liars and people who go by guesswork and ignorance.</mark> 🤦‍♂️\
 _Erik Naggum_, Lisp programmer, 2008 on Usenet

-Sure, an environment may force bad practices, but they don't make developers.
-Vice versa, limitations can stimulate optimization, abstraction, pattern thinking, and the search for unexpected solutions.
+Sure, an environment may provoke bad practices, but it don't make developers.
+Vice versa, limitations can stimulate optimization, abstraction, pattern thinking, and the search for nontrivial escapes.

 ### Paradigms